inf380p/fall2021/_posts/cridley17/2021-11-03-cridley17-classhack.md

 ---
 layout: post
 author: cridley17
-title: “Claire’s Class Hack and Reflection”
+title: "Claire’s Class Hack and Reflection"
 ---

 In the code below, a new turtle class is created named PinkTurtle.